dictionary-african-christian-biography/dictionary-african-christian-biography.github.io/_pages/01.stories/04.non-bio-indexes/potential-subjects/potential-subjects.md

 **How to use these pages:**

 1\.
 Consult these pages if you wish to write a biography for the DACB and are searching for ideas of people whose biographies do not yet appear in the DACB.
 If a name is listed and does not show a link in the column next to the name, then the DACB doesn't have a biography on that person.
-A link will lead to a DACB biography.
+Subjects with ENG, FR, POR or SWA in the links columns have biographies in those languages that you can access on the DACB site.
+Return to the country page to view the story.

 2\.
 Consult these pages in order to avoid writing a duplicate biography by checking to see whether the DACB has a biography on a specific person.